epiverse-trace/simulist/README.md

-***Warning***: the reproduction number of the simulation results from the contact distribution (`contact_distribution`) and the probability of infection (`prob_infect`); the number of infections is a binomial sample of the number of contacts for each case with the probability of infection (i.e. being sampled) given by `prob_infect`.
+***Warning***: the reproduction number of the simulation results from the contact distribution (`contact_distribution`) and the probability of infection (`prob_infection`); the number of infections is a binomial sample of the number of contacts for each case with the probability of infection (i.e. being sampled) given by `prob_infection`.
 If the average number of secondary infections from each primary case is greater than 1 then this can lead to the outbreak becoming extremely large.
 There is currently no depletion of susceptible individuals in the simulation